zypersploit/backdoorgenerator/USAGE.md

 * Modify the script to generate payloads for different operating systems (for educational comparison).
 * Use the script to understand the structure of backdoors (for educational analysis).

 **Disclaimer:** This script is provided for educational purposes only.
-The authors are not responsible for any misuse of this script.
+The authors are not responsible for any misuse of this script